matheushoske/Emailer/Readme.md

 * Hostinger
 * Titan

-[Customized SMTP](#sending-email-with-a-custom-smtp)If yours isn't there, you can manually add your customized SMTP
+If yours isn't there, you can manually add your [Customized SMTP](#sending-email-with-a-custom-smtp)

 # Setup